Composer / Pianist Josef Alexander

 This piece, the Williamsburg Suite,

 and World War 2, it had an inherent focus on Americana.
 In this case, it’s

 a musical depiction of Williamsburg Virginia, one of the early settlements

-during Colonial days prior to the American
+during Colonial days prior to the American Revolution.

-this sort were considered morale boosts; instilling a sense of patriotism of
+sort were considered morale boosts; instilling a sense of patriotism of

 Sadly, because this was the world premier of this work, only two pieces

 it’s hard to tell.
 I don’t think this piece was recorded commercially and,

-as I said before, much of Josef Alexander’s work has
+as I said before, much of Josef Alexander’s work has been forgotten and

-Alexander’s music was about – not earth-shattering, nor was it saccharine sweet, but
+music was about – not earth-shattering, nor was it saccharine sweet, but

 JA: That’s a good